Overview

 Report

 The report library is designed to enable reporting structured data to Tavern.
-It’s API is still in the active development phase, so future versions of Eldritch may break tomes that rely on this API.
+You can use it to securely exfiltrate files, process lists, captured credentials, or screenshots from the host.
+Its API is still in the active development phase, so future versions of Eldritch may break tomes that rely on this API.

 report.file